edibblepdx/recipe-server/README.md

 # Build and Run

 By default the recipe database URI is `sqlite://db/recipe.db`.
 You can override this with the `--db-uri` command-line argument.
+If using the default path, install `sqlx-cli` and create a `db` directory in the root of the project and create a database file with `sqlx database create`.

 To build and run this code for the first time, you will probably want: